Public health experts dismayed by RFK Jr.'s defunding of mRNA vaccine research

 Nuzzo and others aren't just worried about the next pandemic.
 Many experts say mRNA vaccines would provide a crucial deterrent and powerful defense against bioterrorists.

-In announcing his decision, Kennedy claimed the COVID-19 vaccines were unsafe, ineffective, helped drive the evolution of the virus and could not keep up with new mutations.
+In announcing his decision, Kennedy claimed the COVID-19 vaccines were unsafe and ineffective, helped drive the evolution of the virus and could not keep up with new mutations.

 "After reviewing the science and consulting top experts at NIH and FDA, HHS has determined that mRNA technology poses more risk than benefits against these respiratory viruses," Kennedy said.